Kangmei Pharmaceutical

 Kangmei Pharmaceutical Co., Ltd (广东康美药业股份有限公司; abbreviated 康美药业) is a large pharmaceutical company based in Guangdong with headquarters in Puning and Shenzhen.
 Kangmei Pharmaceutical produces medication and medical equipment, with a focus on traditional Chinese medicine.
 It is traded on the Shanghai Stock Exchange and had a market capitalization of more than 47 billion RMB in 2019.

 In 2019, Kangmei became embroiled in scandal when it disclosed that it had made false statements in past financial reports.
 The company and several of its employees were penalized by regulators, and the incident raised broader questions about financial regulation in China.

 Products and services

 Kangmei Pharmaceutical manufactures and distributes medication, ingredients for medication, health foods, and medical equipment.
 Its main focus is on traditional Chinese medicine.
 Its products include American ginseng, angelica, clarithromycin, doxazosin mesylate, honeysuckle, notoginseng, paracetamol and pseudoephedrine hydrochloride, propiverine hydrochloride, radix codonopsis, and salvia.

 The company also does property management.

+Kangmei Pharmaceutica has a strong focus on the domestic market, with a presence in all provinces of China - more than 30 branches nationwide and over 10,000 employees.

+The company's popular products include "Ganmaoling Granule", a traditional Chinese medicine for treating colds and flu, which has been in production for over 30 years.
+As well as dietary supplements "Qingkailing Capsules", designed to strengthen the immune system.

+Another important direction of the company is the development of methods for treating various types of cancer.
+Kangmei has brought to the market several drugs for the treatment of lung cancer, breast cancer and other tumours.